-Silicone beads cushion the planks to reduce noise that results from normal
+Silicone beads cushion the planks to reduce noise that results from normal contraction and expansion.

-Expansion and Contraction in Liquids
+Expansion and Contraction in Liquids:

-When the particles in a liquid are heated, their average energy increases and they need more room, so they expand.
+When the particles in a liquid are heated, its average energy increases and hence need more room so they expand.

 When the particles in a liquid are cooled, as result the volume decreases, or contracts due to the particles need less room.
 This is demonstrated by the liquid used in a thermometer.
-As the liquid expands and contracts, it moves up and down the inside tubing of the thermometer.
+As the liquid expands and contracts, it moves up and down inside tubing of the thermometer.